k-ngo/AlphaFold_Analysis/README.md

 `python plot_dihedral_angles_AF_models.py -p alphafold_models/*rank*.pdb --residues 100,101,102 --angle_type psi`

-Why: This command focuses on the ψ angles of a different set of residues.
+This command focuses on the ψ angles of a different set of residues.
 Running the script with --angle_type psi switches the analysis to the ψ dihedral angle, allowing you to probe backbone conformations from a different perspective.